tesselode/mika-micro/readme.md

 ![](https://img.itch.zone/aW1hZ2UvMjEzODg4LzEwMTM3NDQucG5n/original/REIFZB.png)

-Cynthia Micro is a small subtractive synthesizer with minimal controls and an unpredictable character.
+Cynthia Micro is a small subtractive synthesizer with minimal controls and a quirky character.

 Features:
 - 2 oscillators with 5 waveforms and split knobs